Educational Leadership Policy Ph.D.

 What is the admission timeline?

-We recommend that for best consideration applicants submit their completed applications by January 15 for Fall admission.
+We recommend that for best consideration applicants submit their completed applications by January 15th for Fall admission.
 All Ph.D. applications will be reviewed after the deadline.
-Applications may be accepted and reviewed after this date if space is available until the cohort is filled.
-Once a cohort is filled, the admission committee may recommend a later start term for new qualified applicants.
+Applications will not be accepted after this date.
 You can check the status of your application within the online application portal on the Graduate School website.

 What is required for admission?